comtalyst/Amico-Bot/README.md

 # Amico-Bot

 The Chatbot part of the Web-based Chatbot for people with depression: Amico.
-Developed as a part of Thailand's National Software Contest 2018.
+Developed as a part of Thailand's National Software Contest 2018 along with other two teammates: Pittawat and Thanadol.